lethalazo/cpp-calc/README.md

 # cpp-calc
-Basic string calculator implementation in C++
+Efficient string calculator with error handling and DMAS principle.